 Using your favorite broths, oils, herbs, and spices you can create wonderful pasta dishes in a Dutch oven.

-It is only your imagination holding you back from creating wonderful new dishes for you, family and friends.
+It is only your imagination holding you back from creating wonderful new dishes for you, your family, and your friends.
+Resource: Boiling in Cast Iron

 6. Slow Cooking

-Due to the construction and the ability of the Dutch oven to radiate heat from various directions slow cooking is made easy.
+Due to the cast iron construction, consistent heat, and the ability of the Dutch oven to radiate heat from various directions slow cooking is made easy.

 An added bonus is that the moisture-retaining feature and the low heat required you also save on energy costs.

-The savings do not stop there because as with other slow cooking appliances the Dutch oven certainly allows you to buy those cheaper cuts of meat which after slow cooking in the oven will be falling apart upon touch.
+The savings do not stop there because as with other slow-cooking appliances, the Dutch oven certainly allows you to buy those cheaper cuts of meat that after slow cooking in the oven will be falling apart upon touch.

-One of the best uses for a Dutch oven is steamed rice.
+One of the best ways to use Dutch ovens is for steamed rice.
 It is quick and easy and will stay hot to warm for quite a while.

 These appliances are perfect for sauteing because you can get the heat up high.